coryhouse/a11y/README.md

 - [ ] Are required fields marked via `aria-required` (or the required attribute if you want native behavior)?
 - [ ] Are invalid fields (that failed validation) marked via `aria-invalid`?
 - [ ] Do errors have a role="alert"?
 - [ ] Are any buttons disabled?
 Don't.
 [Disabled buttons suck](https://axesslab.com/disabled-buttons-suck/).
 Instead, [use aria-disabled and ignore clicks](https://css-tricks.com/making-disabled-buttons-more-inclusive/).
 Or, consider [these disabled button approaches and alternatives](https://stories.justinewin.com/disabled-buttons-dont-have-to-suck-10da0bb6d37e).
+[My tweet on this](https://twitter.com/housecor/status/1540054866420289539)
 - [ ] Is Navigation well-named?
 - [ ] Open the screen reader's rotor: Are links, heading, buttons all well named?
 (Avoid links with text of "click here").
 Do headings start at h1 and descend logically?
 - [ ] Is the HTML lang tag set when the language changes?